donydony2009/ObisidianResearch/Research/Reading/Speed reading.md

 		1. Showing words one after another in the same place in order to not have to move your eyes.
 		2. Different color lines so you don't jump to the wrong line
 	- We can only see clearly about 2 degrees fov.
 The rest is blurry.
 Our brain does a great job of making everything seem clear but in reality we cannot perceive more than 2 degrees clearly.
 This implies that your eye has to look at each individual word to read it.
 One way in which this is tested in by flashing a word somewhere outside of the 2 degree radius for a brief moment.
 The closer it is to the center the higher the change of being able to read it.
 	- A sacade fixation last around 250ms.
-During this time we also do cognitive processing
+During this time we also do cognitive processing.
+A sacade forward movement(travel time) typically last between 20-35ms